hschrinn/cloud-tools/README.md

 # cloud-tools
-Useful tools for cloud computing
+A Docker container of useful tools for cloud computing.
+Includes the AWS, Azure, and GCloud command line interfaces and more.